 Quality time with your baby

 An awake young baby is looking for her mother’s face and finds her buried in her iPhone.
-The mother just needs to send a message or read something on a social media and that takes 20 seconds.
+The mother just needs to send a message or read something on social media, and that takes 20 seconds.
 The infant gets confused and can’t wait that long.
-The situation is stored in the brain and when repeated, again and again, the baby knows that it is not worth the effort to expect a quick response from her mother.
+The situation is stored in the brain, and when repeated, again and again, the baby knows that it is not worth the effort to expect a quick response from her mother.

-The eyes of the baby get an empty expression and eye contact becomes difficult to acquire.
+The eyes of the baby get an empty expression, and eye contact becomes challenging to acquire.
 The moment of awake readiness to receive impulses of love and eye contact has disappeared and to regain it the mother has to work harder to recreate confidence.

-We have known the mechanisms of establishing good eye contact and an emotionally healthy bonding for at least forty years and suddenly this essential knowledge is thrown in the gutter by so many.
-My guess is that it’s like any other addiction.
-Even those who are educated and know better get hooked up in the addiction to the internet by smartphones following them all over the place day and night.
+We have known the mechanisms of establishing good eye contact and an emotionally healthy bonding for at least forty years, and suddenly this essential knowledge is thrown in the gutter by so many.
+I guess that it’s like any other addiction.
+Even those who are educated and know better get hooked up in the dependence on the internet by smartphones following them all over the place day and night.